DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/The Evolution of International Security Studies.md

 Crisis in Berlin and Korea events that confirmed the expansionist view of the Soviet and the need for containment, inaugurating a major rearmament in the US and consolidated the idea of a 'communist bloc' and provided an example of ED and containment problems.

-The Cuba Missile Crisis generated an interest in crisis management as an area of concern - underlining the dangers of escalation and exposed the need for reliable communication between Washington and Moscow - understanding the actual and potential production of irrationality in foreign policy making.
+The Cuba Missile Crisis generated an interest in crisis management as an area of concern - underlining the dangers of escalation and exposed the need for reliable communication between Washington and Moscow - understanding the actual and potential production of irrationality in foreign policy making ... arms control, detente, hotline

 The Middle East crisis underlined the problem of unwanted escalation as a consequence of being drawn into regional conflicts on behalf of their allies - the interlocking of their alert systems signalled a form of escalation in which automated systems ratcheted up levels of alerts.